 Volunteer services–Our volunteers play a key role in supporting WMCC’s mission to treat the whole person and not just their disease.
 They serve patients in a variety of capacities, utilizing their different skills, interests and talents.
 If you’d like to learn more about program, call (269) 373-7434 or email: email@example.com

-Wellness classes–Patients have access to two exercise programs, Survivorcise and Livestrong at the YMCA, to help them on their survivorship journey once active treatment is completed.
+Wellness classes–(Currently on hold during the COVID-19 health crisis).
+Patients have access to two exercise programs, Survivorcise and Livestrong at the YMCA, to help them on their survivorship journey once active treatment is completed.
 To learn more, call (269) 373-7456 or email: firstname.lastname@example.org.